 - Act as a champion for positive progress and policies that are making a meaningful difference to the lives of women and girls; encouraging Scotland to become a beacon for gender equality around the world.

 - Be a catalyst for change by providing a challenging voice to the First Minister and her team.
 Identifying gaps in work to tackle gender inequality or ways of increasing the pace and scale of change.

-This website is our Community – an online space where stakeholders, groups and communities can connect with the work of the Council.
+This website is our Community – an online space where stakeholders, groups and communities have connected with the work of the NACWG.

-Each month we ask three questions to spark discussion about the Spotlight.
-We’re encouraging as many people as possible to discuss these questions in a ‘Wee Circle’ group, and to share feedback on the ‘Wee Circle – Have Your Say’ page of this website.
-Your opinions are valuable and will help us with our strategy going forward…
+Every two months we have shone a Spotlight on a different gender equality issue through articles, blogs, research and films that help raise awareness and stimulate discussion.
+We asked three questions to spark discussion about the Spotlight topic and encouraged as many people as possible to discuss these questions in a ‘Wee Circle’ group, and to share feedback on the ‘Wee Circle – Have Your Say’ page of the NACWG website.